dominodatalab/domino-research/guides/mlflow/README.md

 You should be able to navigate to `http://localhost:5000` to see the MLflow UI.

-### 3. Add model versions to the MLFlow Registry.
+### 3. Add model versions to the MLflow Registry.

-We have an example model training script that demonstrates how to use an Mlflow registry.
+We have an example model training script that demonstrates how to use an MLflow registry.
 It's a quick way to populate your local registry with a few model versions to try out the tools in this repo.